dfuenzalida/CodeSandbox/README.md

     * Running multiple instances of the service would require some changes: each instance would have to share some shared storage for the task information.
 An option could be to change the storage to another database supported by JPA (eg. MySQL or Postgres) and add support for it by adding the required JDBC driver in the `pom.xml` file and configuring the JDBC properties in the `application.properties` file.
 Using other persistance options such as Redis is also possible but would require code changes.

 * **Scaling the service**:
     * The service launches containers but would need some work to be *containerized* itself.
 There are some options to implement something like "docker-in-docker" like the `docker.sock` approach on this post: https://devopscube.com/run-docker-in-docker/.
-With some extra effort, you could containerize GroovyService and be able to use tools like Docker compose or Kubernetes to launch as many instances as needed.
+With some extra effort, you could containerize CodeSandbox and be able to use tools like Docker compose or Kubernetes to launch as many instances as needed.

 ## Example usage